Skip to content

-Stomach gurgling?
+Stomach uneasy?
 Feeling feverish?
-It can sometimes be hard to determine the culprit of your unpleasant symptoms, especially because illnesses can overlap in symptoms.
-It could be something you ate, or it could result from a virus or bacteria.
-So how do you know if your illness is something you should seek medical attention for, or just ride out?
-We’ve broken down the differences between the stomach bug and food poisoning.
+Determining the culprit of your symptoms can be challenging, since different illnesses can share similar symptoms.
+It could be something you ate, or it could be from a virus or bacteria.
+So how can you tell if your illness is something you should seek medical attention for, or just ride out?
+We’ve got a quick guide to help determine the differences between the stomach bug and food poisoning.

 • Nausea